Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Emergence of the -L evy net

 \section{Emergence of the $3/2$-L\'evy net}

 In this section we will see the $3/2$-L\'evy net structure \cite{map_making} appear in the $\sqrt{8/3}$-LQG sphere.
-We will establish this by successively considering three different approximations to geodesics, all of which connect a quantum typical point on the boundary of the reverse metric exploration back to the root of the metric ball.
+We will establish this by successively considering three different approximations to geodesics.

 We will describe the first approximation in Section~\ref{subsubsec::approximate_interfaces}.
-It is based on the $\delta$-approximation to the reverse metric exploration process (Section~\ref{subsec::reverse_qle}).
+It is based on a reverse exploration by the $\delta$-approximation to $\QLE(8/3,0)$ (Section~\ref{subsec::reverse_qle}).
 Using Proposition~\ref{prop::base_to_tip_expectation_bound} and Proposition~\ref{prop::left_right_shift_moment_bound} established in Section~\ref{sec::sle_6_moment_bounds}, we will then show in Section~\ref{subsubsec::approximate_interfaces_converge} that these first approximations to geodesics converge (at least along a subsequence) to limiting continuous paths.
 These subsequential limits serve as our second approximation to geodesics.

 Although it may not be obvious from the construction that the first and second approximations to geodesics are related to actual geodesics, these approximations will be useful to analyze.
 This is because, as we will show in Section~\ref{subsubsec::boundary_length_csbp}, it will follow from the construction that if one considers two such second approximations to geodesics and then performs a reverse metric exploration, then the quantum lengths of the two segments of the boundary of the reverse metric exploration between the two paths evolve as independent $3/2$-stable CSBPs.
 In fact, we will show that this holds more generally for any finite collection of such paths.
 At this point, we will start to see some of the (breadth first) $3/2$-L\'evy net structure from \cite{map_making} to emerge.